Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 Post-Inflammatory Hyperpigmentation (PIH) — Dark Spots After Acne

 PIH is a flat dark spot left after an acne lesion heals — caused by melanin overproduction in response to inflammation.
 On darker skin tones, PIH is more pronounced and persistent.
-The most effective intervention is preventing the inflammation that causes PIH in the first place — the clinical argument for clearing acne thoroughly rather than letting it run its course.
+The most effective intervention is limiting the inflammation that causes PIH in the first place — the argument for addressing acne thoroughly rather than letting it run its course.

 Atrophic Scars (Pitted Scars)

-True atrophic scars occur when inflammation destroys the collagen and elastin in the dermis.
-They are permanent without professional resurfacing.
-Prevention is significantly more effective than correction — which is why the Dermotricology in-center protocol for cystic acne includes a dedicated Month 5 skin regeneration phase with Ampoule de Placenta and the Kapystetik line.
+True atrophic scars occur when inflammation damages collagen and elastin in the dermis.
+They are permanent without professional resurfacing, which is a medical procedure.
+Prevention is considerably easier than correction — which is why the in-center protocol includes a dedicated Month 5 skin-quality phase.

 PIH is disproportionately severe on Black, Brown, and Hispanic skin — purple or brown patches that can persist long after the acne resolves.
-Early, effective acne treatment is not cosmetic for patients with darker skin — it is scar prevention.
-A plant-based botanical system that clears acne without the irritation risk of high-concentration acids or prescription azelaic acid is particularly well-suited for melanin-rich skin types — delivering the PIH-prevention results without the systemic disruption.
+Early, effective acne care is not cosmetic for people with darker skin — it is scar prevention.
+A plant-based botanical system that works without the irritation risk of high-concentration acids is often better tolerated on melanin-rich skin, where irritation itself triggers more pigmentation.

-A December 2025 review in Molecules confirmed that the chronic inflammatory acne cascade is driven by microbial dysbiosis, hyperkeratinisation, sebum overproduction, and inflammation — and that antibiotic resistance is a growing clinical challenge requiring alternative approaches that target the full picture.[5]
+A December 2025 review in Molecules described the chronic inflammatory acne cascade as driven by microbial dysbiosis, hyperkeratinisation, sebum overproduction, and inflammation — and identified antibiotic resistance as a growing clinical challenge motivating interest in approaches that address the full picture rather than the bacterial component alone.[5]

 The Gut-Skin Axis — What 2026 Research Says New

 Gut dysbiosis reduces short-chain fatty acids and disrupts intestinal barrier integrity, allowing inflammatory compounds to enter systemic circulation.
-This amplifies sebum production, worsens skin microbiome dysbiosis, and increases the inflammatory response to existing lesions.[6]
+This is associated with increased sebum production, skin microbiome dysbiosis, and a heightened inflammatory response to existing lesions.[6]
+The gut-skin axis is now an active area of gastroenterology research as well as dermatology.[8]

-Published May 4, 2026, a comprehensive review confirmed that microbiome-targeted interventions may influence inflammatory pathways, microbial composition, and metabolic regulators such as IGF-1 and mTORC1 in acne — the same growth factors that directly drive sebum production and follicular keratinization.[7]
-This is the evidence-based rationale for dePure as an essential internal component of the protocol.
+Published May 4, 2026, a comprehensive review described how microbiome-targeted interventions may influence inflammatory pathways, microbial composition, and metabolic regulators such as IGF-1 and mTORC1 in acne — the same growth factors associated with sebum production and follicular keratinization.[7]
+This is the rationale for Depure as an internal component alongside the topical protocol.

 Diet and Acne — What the Evidence Actually Says